Rafostar/gnome-shell-extension-cast-to-tv/README.md

 ```
 You can use hardware VAAPI encoding (optional).
 This of course requires working VAAPI drivers.
 More info and how to install VAAPI [here](https://wiki.archlinux.org/index.php/Hardware_video_acceleration).

-## Features
-* Cast videos, music and pictures
-* Supports external and built-in subtitles (along with custom fansubs)
-* Chromecast remote controller (control playback from gnome top bar)
-* Play on other device using integrated web player or other video player (e.g. mpv or vlc)
-* Convert videos to supported format on the fly
-* Optional VAAPI video encoding for low cpu usage
-* Play audio with music visualizations (requires fast cpu)

 ## How to use
-Detailed instructions related to configuration and using the extension are on [wiki](https://github.com/Rafostar/gnome-shell-extension-cast-to-tv/wiki).
+Detailed instructions related to configuration and using the extension are in the [wiki](https://github.com/Rafostar/gnome-shell-extension-cast-to-tv/wiki).
 <br>You can also find some usage examples there.

 Check out [FAQ](https://github.com/Rafostar/gnome-shell-extension-cast-to-tv/wiki/FAQ), before asking questions.